gergof/authenticode-sign/README.md

 ### What is it?

-`authenticode-sign` is a simple NodeJS module written in TypeScript that can be used to create authenticode signature for Windows Portable Executable files (.exe).
+`authenticode-sign` is a simple NodeJS module written in TypeScript that can be used to create, nest and replace authenticode signatures for Windows Portable Executable files (.exe).
 It can be used to programatically sign code with your own crypto tools.
 As far as my testing goes, this one is the only pure javascript module that creates working authenticode signatures and can use your own signing tools.

 I took a lot of inspiration from the [Jsign](https://github.com/ebourg/jsign), [osslsigncode](https://github.com/mtrojnar/osslsigncode) and [resedit](https://github.com/jet2jet/resedit-js) projects.